simonwb98/phys512/project/README.md

 ## Task 2: Two rotating particles

 Giving two particles some initial velocity in equal and opposite directions makes them rotate about a common center of mass under certain conditions.
-I'm showing one of these cases in 'two_particles.gif' - Here, the particles return to their original positions after one full rotation.
+I'm showing one of these cases in `two_particles.gif` - Here, the particles return to their original positions after one full rotation.

 ## Task 3: 100k particles